Argos: Reporting software available to faculty and staff for viewing student and course

-Board of Regents: Principal governing body for all higher education institutions in the state of Louisiana.
+Board of Regents: Principal governing body for all public higher education institutions in the state of Louisiana.

 Census Date (also commonly known as “14th Day”): The calendar date determined for every major semester for the purpose of establishing preliminary student headcounts.
 The census date is typically the fourteenth class day of the given semester.
 At the end of a semester, census data is ordinarily superseded by SSPS data for most official recordkeeping purposes.

 Cognos: Online reporting software maintained by LCTCS; houses many reports used by IR staff for annual state and federal reporting requirements.

 Cohort: The official entering group for all first-time, full-time, associates’ degree-seeking students.
 Federal reporting guidelines define a given year’s cohort as the institution’s full-time, degree-seeking students who are enrolled in college for the first-time and entering in the fall semester.
 In general, when a student enters college in a given cohort, their academic identity remains attached to that cohort.

 Completer: A student who has fulfilled all requirements of a degree, diploma, certificate, or other program credential and has received an award.

 Dual Enrollment Student: Student who is concurrently enrolled in high school and in one or more credit-earning courses at BRCC.
 Some dual enrollment courses are offered at high schools, while others are given at BRCC campuses and sites.